nehemiahlc/my-restaurant/README.md

 - ❌ Remove individual items or reduce their quantity
 - 💳 Modal checkout form for entering your name and payment info
 - 🙏 "Thank You" confirmation screen with your name
-- 💻 Fully responsive layout for desktop and mobile

 ## 🚀 How to Use